A spinal surgeon shares how to relieve chronic back pain without going under the knife.

 - Sleep.
 This is the cornerstone of solving your pain; real changes won’t occur without adequate sleep.

-- Don’t Share your Pain.
+- Don’t share your pain.
 Your brain will develop wherever you place your attention.
-Don’t discuss your pain with others, especially those who are close to you.
+Don’t discuss your back pain with others, especially those who are close to you.
 Talking about your problems reinforces these unpleasant circuits.

 Through my experience, I’ve found the two biggest factors in promoting healing are expressive writing and sleep.